WDIV-TV: News operation

 WDIV's news department operates a fleet of 14 newsgathering vehicles, including 11 standard news ENG (electronic news-gathering) Ford E350 vans with two-band digital microwave transmitters and video editing platforms.
 One of these trucks is a dual-purpose microwave truck and digital satellite uplink package.
 The station has one micro-ENG E150 van capable of rapid deployment short-range broadcasts and one additional satellite uplink vehicle with a much larger 1.8-meter antenna.

-On January 8, 2007, the station added a half-hour late afternoon newscast at 4 p.m.
+On January 8, 2007, the station added a half-hour late afternoon newscast at 4 pm.
 In the spring of 2007, WDIV received an RTNDA Edward R. Murrow Award, one of the highest honors in broadcast journalism.
 "The China Syndrome", reported and produced by Devin Scillian, was named Best Documentary.
 On August 19, 2007, starting with the 11 p.m. newscast, WDIV became the second television station in Detroit to begin broadcasting its local newscasts in high definition.

-In August 2013, WDIV dropped its noon newscast and converted it into an online-only broadcast in order to attract viewers who are at work during that timeslot.
+In August 2013, WDIV dropped its noon newscast and converted it into an online-only broadcast to attract viewers who are at work during that timeslot.
 Viewer demand resulted in the station relaunching the noon newscast on the television station on January 13, 2014.

-In August 2014, WDIV unveiled a new studio, designed in-house and constructed by the Livonia, Michigan-based company EWI Worldwide.
+In August 2014, WDIV unveiled a new studio, designed in-house and constructed by the Livonia, Michigan–based company EWI Worldwide.

 On November 11, 2016, Carmen Harlan retired after 38 years at the station to spend more time with her grandchildren.

 On September 12, 2022, WDIV expanded its noon newscast to a full hour full-time.